dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 slug: /create-a-data-pipeline
 ---

 Let's get started by creating a simple data pipeline.
-They say that anything complex is made up of simple parts.
-You can use these basic building blocks to go on and conquer the data world with more complex data pipelines.
+They say that anything complex is made up of simple parts, so use these basic building blocks to go on and conquer the data world with more complex data pipelines.

 We will follow these steps:
 1. Create a data pipeline